pnpm/rfcs/text/0001-workspace-consistent-versions.md

 ### Allowed Deviations

-The default behavior is to show an error if a workspace package does not use `workspace-consistent` for a configured dependency.
+The default behavior is to show an error if a workspace package does not use `workspace-consistent:` for a configured dependency.
 However, sometimes a workspace package may not be able to use the same version of a dependency as the other packages in the monorepo.
 The `allowedDeviations` option can be used as an escape hatch.

-Once specified, `@monorepo/baz` will be allowed to declare a version range that does not begin with `workspace-consistent` for `@types/react`.
+Once specified, `@monorepo/baz` will be allowed to declare a version range that does not begin with `workspace-consistent:` for `@types/react`.

 ```json5
 {